jeffhandley/strickland/README.md

 * isValid

 #### Extensibility
 Custom properties provided to validators flow through onto the ValidationResult.
-All built-in validators provide the following additional properties:
+All built-in validators provide the following additional properties, each of which can be overridden by supplying the prop to the validator.

 * message
+    * The message associated with the validator, describing the rules
+* isIgnored
+    * A Boolean indicating if the validator was ignored during validation
+    * Can be overidden with two different signatures
+        * A function, accepting the value being validated
+        * Another truthy value, forcing the validator to always be ignored

 ### validation
 Collection of functions for executing validators.